vignif/human-robot-handshake/README.md

 # Human-Robot Handshake
-Using Pisa/IIT SoftHand node [qb_interface_node], and attaching  fsr sensors to the side of the robot hand as described in [ref] it is possible to set up a closed loop control of the robot force, from the human force.
+Using Pisa/IIT SoftHand node [qb_interface_node], and attaching  fsr sensors to the side of the robot hand as described in [ref] it is possible to set up a closed loop control of the robot force.

 [qb_interface_node] package for Pisa/IIT SoftHand position control